BDC Hamburger Icon

 Here are some tips for setting up friendly workplace competitions.

 1. Set realistic goals.
 The whole point is to motivate your employees, not overwhelm them.
-You don’t want to set goals too low either, as this probably won’t inspire your workers to improve.
-Effective goals are attainable for the ones who work hard and drive your employees to achieve success.
+You don’t want to set goals too low, either, as this probably won’t inspire your workers to improve.
+Effective goals are attainable for team members who work hard and drive them to achieve success.
 [Follow these tips for setting better business goals.]

 2. Make the objectives clear.
 All participants should know the goals they want to reach and the objectives of the competition.
-Checking in throughout the contests will allow you to gauge your employees’ interest levels and offer encouragement.
+Checking in throughout the process allows you to gauge your employees’ interest levels and offer encouragement.

-3. Center competitions on shared objectives.
-Inform your team how they can benefit from the competition – both personally and professionally – to motivate them to do their best.
+3. Center competitions around obvious advantages.
+Inform your team how they can benefit from the competition — both personally and professionally — to motivate them to do their best.

 4. Offer prizes and incentives.
-As people say, “What’s in it for me?”
-Prizes and potential rewards usually inspire teams to strive for their best.
-For example, you could offer extra vacation time, free lunches, later or earlier start times at work, and bonus cash prizes.
+People often say, “What’s in it for me?”
+Prizes and potential rewards can inspire teams to strive for their best.
+For example, you could offer extra vacation time, free lunches, later or earlier start times at work and bonus cash prizes.

-When colleagues don’t work together, it’s easy to see the devastating effect a lack of synergy can have on teamwork.
+When colleagues don’t work together, it’s easy to see the devastating effect a lack of synergy can have on an organization.
 But when synergy is present, productivity will be high.
-Responses from other workers are more clear-cut, business goals are better understood, collaboration increases, and problems are solved because everyone feels motivated as they put their heads together.
+Responses from workers are more clear-cut, business goals are better understood, collaboration increases and problems are solved because everyone feels motivated as they put their heads together to tackle shared objectives and challenges.

 How to encourage teamwork among remote employees

-It’s fair to say that the enthusiasm for working from home has probably never been higher.
-Not only is flexibility a plus, but home workers are also seeing they’re able to get more work done remotely than they previously thought possible.
-In fact, the Becker Friedman Institute for Economics at the University of Chicago surveyed 10,000 employees who said that they felt just as productive working remotely as they did working from the office.
-Of those surveyed, 30% said that they felt more focused and productive at home.
+It’s fair to say enthusiasm for working from home has probably never been higher.
+Not only is the flexibility of remote work a plus, but home workers are also seeing they’re able to get more work done than they previously thought possible.
+In fact, Airtasker found that remote workers only lose 27 minutes of work each day due to distractions, compared to office workers’ 37 minutes lost.

 FYIDid you know

-Zoom is a great video conferencing app for remote work, as it can merge with other productivity tools for email management and scheduling.
-It also has teamwork features such as screen sharing, session recording and commentary.
+Zoom is a great video conferencing app for remote workers, as it can integrate with other productivity tools for email management and scheduling.
+It also has features that support teamwork, like screen-share, whiteboards and meeting notes.
+Get all the details in our comprehensive Zoom review.

 How to encourage teamwork for those who prefer independent work

-When you clearly designate roles and responsibilities to each of your team members, you can avoid confusion and the risk of someone trying to take full control.
-When dealing with new projects, give both seasoned and new professionals a chance to work on something fresh.
+When you clearly designate roles and responsibilities to each of your team members, you can avoid confusion and the risk of one person trying to take full control.
+When dealing with new projects, give both seasoned and new professionals a chance to work on something fresh and demonstrate their strengths.

-When assigning special projects or work to be completed, make sure the goals of these assignments aren’t ambiguous, as this can cause some team members to doubt themselves and question their work.
-Instead, set short-term and long-term goals to motivate the whole team to work together.
+When assigning special projects or work to be completed, make sure the goals of these assignments aren’t ambiguous.
+Ambiguity can cause some team members to doubt themselves and question their work.
+Instead, set short- and long-term goals to motivate the whole team to work together toward a shared victory.

 TipBottom line

-The A-players of a team tend to garner all the praise, but your B-players bring a lot to the table too.
-Reward those workers when they make improvements, and you’ll see their motivation grow.
+A team's A-players tend to garner all the praise, but your B-players bring a lot to the table, too.
+Recognize those employees when they make improvements, and you'll see their motivation grow.

-Give everyone on the team a chance to involve themselves in projects that demand thinking outside of the box and collaboration.
-Let everyone pitch in with their ideas, let them know you’re taking them into consideration, and integrate the concepts into your final say.
-This will cause team members to feel more invested and motivated as they come together to create solutions.
+Give everyone on the team a chance to involve themselves in projects that demand thinking outside the box and collaboration.
+Let everyone pitch their ideas, let them know you’re taking them into consideration and integrate the concepts into your final plans.
+This will lead team members to feel more invested and motivated as they come together to create solutions.

 Never hesitate to reward your employees for a job well done.
-When your workers complete a project to high standards or above and beyond expectations, bring that to the attention of the company as a whole.
-Congratulate your workers formally by letting everyone in the office know the results their exceptional teamwork produced.
+When workers complete a project to high standards or go above and beyond expectations, bring that to the attention of the company as a whole.
+Congratulate your team members formally by letting everyone in the office know the results their exceptional teamwork produced.

-You should also cheer your team on informally through social messaging mediums where you can post fun emojis along with your tribute, especially if you’re rewarding remote workers.
+You should also cheer your team on informally through messaging channels where you can use emojis in your tribute, especially if you’re recognizing remote workers who can’t be celebrated in person.
 This will encourage and reinforce the importance of teamwork in the workplace.
-It may even convince independent workers to switch their approach to work more closely with others.
+It may even convince independent workers to switch their approach to work more closely with others to achieve better results.

-Shlomo Wiesen contributed to the writing and reporting in this article.
+Skye Schooley and Shlomo Wiesen contributed to this article.

 author image